 A bevel cut is one that is at an angle vertically.
-Bevel cuts can be used to cut a miter in relatively wide and thin material.
+Bevel cuts can be used to miter relatively wide and thin material.
 Bevel cuts can be used in combination with a miter cut to form a compound angle.
 Compound angle cuts are often used in crown moldings, picture frames and similar trim materials.

-- Loosen the Bevel Lock Knob at the rear of the saw. - 2.
-Move the Saw Head Assembly to the desired angle.
-Read the angle on the Bevel Angle Indicator. - Lock the Saw Head Assembly into position by rotating the Bevel Lock Knob clockwise.
+- Loosen the Bevel Lock Knob at the rear of the saw to unlock the Saw Head Assembly. - To adjust the left bevel angle between 0° and 45°, move the Saw Head Assembly to the left to the desired angle.
+Read the angle on the Bevel Scale. - 3.
+Press the Bevel Angle Lock Button during adjustment to also set angles up to 48° left bevel angle or up to 3° right bevel angle. - 4.
+Lock the Saw Head Assembly into position by rotating the Bevel Lock Knob clockwise.
 Tighten firmly but do not over-tighten. - Make a sample cut in a piece of scrap to confirm that the bevel angle is correct.
 If it is not, correct the angle before cutting.